MicrosoftLearning/dp-420-cosmos-db-dev/instructions/20-sdk-regions.md

 The **CosmosClientOptions** class includes a property to configure the list of regions you would like to connect to with the SDK.
 The list is ordered by failover priority, attempting to connect to each region in the order that you configure.

 1. Create a new variable of generic type **List\<string\>** that contains a list of the regions you configured with your account, starting with the third region and ending with the first (primary) region.
-For example, if you created your Azure Cosmos DB SQL API account in the **West US** region, and then added **South Africa North**, and finally added **East Asia**; then your string variable would contain:
+For example, if you created your Azure Cosmos DB SQL API account in the **West US** region, and then added **South Africa North**, and finally added **East Asia**; then your list variable would contain:

     ```
     List<string> regions = new()